Stay In Your Lane

 “We cannot change anything until we accept it.
 Condemnation does not liberate, it oppresses.”— Carl Jung

 I wish to emphasise one important key principle in this article.
 The rest is details: Happiness = Accepting What Is and Letting Go of what you cannot control.
 It sounds simple, right?
 Then why aren’t we happy?
 Because what looks easy is often difficult to apply.
 We want happiness to fill a void in our lives, but we don’t want the struggle and difficulties that go with it.
 Yet, the pain and struggles serve as a reminder to stop influencing circumstances beyond our control.
 I often remind my coaching clients to stay in your lane.
 Meaning, you have no business poking around in matters outside your control because life will impose itself upon you each time.
 It has many millennia of experience and a toolbox of tricks, compared to your humble few decades of life.

 Do you agree?
 That life has a bigger agenda for us and we ought to allow it to do its job?
-I’ve read hundreds of books on happiness over the past decade, including attending seminars by respected psychologists and concede that happiness is much simpler than we think.
-Whilst I do not discount their tireless work and research, I am of the opinion happiness is accessible once our thoughts are in harmony.
+I’ve read hundreds of books on happiness over the past decade, and attending seminars by respected psychologists and concede that happiness is much simpler than we think.
+Whilst I do not discount the value of their tireless work and research, I believe happiness is accessible once our thoughts are in harmony.
 It is our thinking that impedes the achievement of happiness, not having a bank account full of money, fancy cars or luxury homes.
 Whilst these are wonderful things to have, they are meaningless if you cannot find peace and contentment within.

 The Meaning You Give Your Experiences